Skip to main content

 ORDER BY name

 The parser produces a full AST for the SELECT, FROM, and ORDER BY clauses.
-The WHERE clause contains a partial AST with the valid status = 'active' condition, plus an error node spanning ANND created_at > '2024-01-01' with a precise position pointing to the unexpected token ANND.
+The WHERE clause contains a partial AST with the valid status = 'active' condition, plus an error node spanning ANND created_at > '2024-01-01' with a precise position pointing at the unexpected token ANND.

-• All 15 dialects get error recovery automatically
+• All 15 dialects get error recovery automatically.

-• Recovery behavior is consistent and predictable across dialects
+• Recovery behavior is consistent across dialects.

-Use Cases
+Use cases

-IDE Support
+IDE support

 Parse broken SQL as the user types.
 The partial AST provides enough structure for: